VBSD Trails System

 Helping students succeed extends beyond the classroom walls.
 VBSD, in its mission to create a culture of healthy living, is home to numerous trails and tracks, which encourage students and their families to get moving.
 These trails offer safe spaces for students and other residents to walk, jog, and exercise year-round.

-In 2018, VBSD significantly expanded its trails system, adding new walkways at the King and Central Elementary School campuses and at the Freshman Academy.
-These, along with existing trails at Parkview and Tate, provide a network of trails for schools and the community to utilize.
-King’s trail also provides a unique experience with fitness stations, where people can perform upper and lower body strength and endurance Both the new and existing trails are a quarter-mile long.
-King and Central’s measure six-feet wide and Freshman Academy’s span eight feet across.
-All of the newly constructed trails have a concrete surface, while Parkview and Tate’s are made of asphalt.
+Over the last several years, VBSD has significantly expanded its trails system using JUA (Joint User Agreement) funding.
+In 2018, VBSD added new walkways at the King and Central Elementary School campuses and at the Freshman Academy.
+King’s trail also provides a unique experience with fitness stations, where people can perform upper and lower body strength and endurance.
+Both the new and existing trails are a 1/4 mile long.
+King and Central’s measure six-feet wide and Freshman Academy’s spans eight feet across.
+An asphalt trail is also in place on the Parkview campus.